SanTanBan/HLS-and-ATS-Heuristic-from-Avci-Topaloglu-2016-Paper/README.md

   HLS_Flowchart.py,
   HLS_Text.py

-All these Excel and Python Files need to be present in the same Folder along with the MainPythonFile.py
+All these Excel and Python Files need to be present in the same Folder along with the MainPythonFile.py and GeneRead.py

  Only need to run the MainPythonFile.py and get the results.